alimran74/Aura-match-client/README.md

 📬 Contact
 Feel free to connect and follow my work:

-👨‍💻 Al Imran
+## 👨‍💻 Al Imran

-🌐 LinkedIn

 📧 alimrandev.1@gmail.com

-❤️ Special Thanks
+**❤️ Special Thanks**
-Thanks to the Programming Hero web development curriculum and mentors for guidance and inspiration throughout the project!
+Thanks to the Programming Hero web development curriculum and mentors for guidance and inspiration throughout the project! **

-🔒 Built with passion, powered by React, and deployed with love!
+**🔒 Built with passion, powered by React, and deployed with love!*

-develop by AL IMRAN with ❤️
+# develop by AL IMRAN with ❤️